-It is necessary to choose voltage regulators with very low internal consumption, that consume very little in rest, that allow the correct charging and supervision of the battery, in addition they must correctly implement a system of "Load sharing" or "power path" (very important) that allows power from battery or external power and charge the battery while using external power (the meter does not stop working at any time), all simultaneously and in the right way.
+It is necessary to choose voltage regulators with very low internal consumption, that consume very little in rest, that allow the correct charging and supervision of the battery, in addition they must correctly implement a system of "Load sharing" or "power path" (very important) that allows power from battery or external power and charge the battery while using external power (the meter does not stop working at any time), all simultaneously and in the right way and safe.

 The board that I have chosen takes care of all these points in a way quite efficient.
 Without a doubt, it can be improved, but a much higher cost and complexity, and in my opinion it is not worth it (for a project that anyone, non-specialist, can easily mount, let's not lose sight of the objectives and the target audience).

 Another interesting detail of the chosen plate is that you have already connected the battery input to an ADC pin with its corresponding resistive divider.
-This is important, not only in order to know the voltage of the battery, but also to prevent the meter from operating below a certain voltage, since below that voltage the data obtained by the CO2 sensor may be incorrect.
+This is important, not only in order to know the voltage of the battery, but also to prevent the meter from operating below a determined voltage, since below that voltage the data obtained by the CO2 sensor may be incorrect.